tommy-russoniello/docs/site/Whitelisting.md

 #### What is Monstercat Gold?
 Our [Monstercat Gold](https://www.monstercat.com/gold) subscription for $5/month gives you access to download our entire catalog in a format of your choosing - MP3, WAV or FLAC.
-It also gives subscribers early streaming access (20 hrs prior) to our new releases, access to a private Discord Chat, subreddit flair, as well as the guarantee that our artists will be getting fairly compensated.
+It also gives subscribers early streaming access (20 hrs prior) to our new releases, discounts in the shop, access to a private Discord Chat, subreddit flair, as well as the guarantee that our artists will be getting fairly compensated.

 Our catalog only contains songs that are released on our label, so even though we may have an artist listed, it doesn't mean that all of their songs will be available through our website.
 If you choose to end or cancel your subscription, you will still have the tracks that you downloaded while you still had your subscription active.

 #### How do I download FLAC/WAV formats with Monstercat Gold?
-In order to choose your prefered download format, go to the "Account" Tab and edit your "Preferred Download Format" under Settings.
+In order to choose your prefered download format, go to the [Account](https://www.monstercat.com/account) page and edit your "Preferred Download Format" under Settings.